Skip to main content

 As a result, businesses are increasingly approaching carbon credits with a risk-first mindset.
 And VCM investment poses several unique risks.
 One of these is ‘reversal’, which happens when carbon that has been removed or avoided by a project ends up being emitted – for example, if a restored forest is hit by fire.
 In other words, if a sustainability project fails to make good on its offsetting claims, issued carbon credits lose their integrity and value.
 To mitigate this loss, carbon projects typically set aside a portion of the credits they generate into a ‘buffer pool’.
 These credits could then be cancelled in the event of reversal, to ensure the integrity of the previously issued credits.
 Not only does this place a significant amount of financial pressure on all parties involved, but there are also significant concerns regarding the effectiveness of buffer pools in insuring against risk.

 The good news is that risk could one day be transferred away from these buffer pools to insurers like Oka, The Carbon Insurance Company™ (Oka).
 Primarily focused on addressing the risks associated with nature-based solutions and tech projects, Oka and similar insurers provide coverage for clients’ financial, reputational, regulatory, and climate exposures.
-These specialized insurers identify the risks facing their clients and compose a matrix of choice for coverage consisting of traditional and more innovative products, thereby reducing financial uncertainty and helping provide peace of mind for companies seeking to make carbon credits a pillar in their climate objectives.
+These specialised insurers identify the risks facing their clients and compose a matrix of choice for coverage consisting of traditional and more innovative products, thereby reducing financial uncertainty and helping provide peace of mind for companies seeking to make carbon credits a pillar in their climate objectives.

 While carbon credits have steadily contributed to global climate goals, better integrated and fit-for-purpose insurance could act as a catalyst for exponential growth in the VCM that could otherwise take years to achieve.

 Expanded and more sophisticated insurance coverage wouldn’t just benefit investors.
 For project development partners like Invert, de-risking investments through fit-for-purpose risk-transfer solutions could mean smaller contributions to buffer pools.
-Currently, organizations like Invert have an obligation to contribute around 20% of all carbon credits generated by projects into buffer pools overseen by registry operators to mitigate potential losses from non-delivery or reversal events.
+Currently, organisations like Invert have an obligation to contribute around 20% of all carbon credits generated by projects into buffer pools overseen by registry operators to mitigate potential losses from non-delivery or reversal events.
 Going forward, by transferring some of these exposures to insurance providers, development partners may benefit from reduced buffer pool contributions and improved project economics.
 For example, what if instead of contributing 20% of expected credits to buffer pools, project developers contributed just 10%, plus 5% equivalent for the cost of insurance?
 This would result in a 5% volume increase in credits available for sale.
 Unlocking this additional capacity would have a considerable impact on the liquidity and scalability of projects like Invert’s Bonos X-Hazil Ruta Sian Ka’an project in Mexico.

 In this light, insurance can play a key role in making carbon credits a more powerful and legitimate tool.
 On the one hand, insurance can facilitate more investment into sustainability projects that can deliver meaningful impact to the environment.
 Also, risk solutions can make sustainable options more accessible.
 By offsetting the cost of risk mitigation and taking on the exposure associated with the VCM, insurers can unlock liquidity and capital to be invested in new technology and solutions, helping companies transition towards more environmentally friendly models at scale.